32blogby Studio Mitsu

 Secure Sharing

 Share passwords and notes with other NordPass users in an encrypted state.
 Only the recipient can decrypt the shared data.
+File attachments and document storage are also supported.

 Platform Support